jamulussoftware/jamuluswebsite/wiki/en/FAQ.md

 ### Do I need a fast Internet connection?

 No, especially if you don't run a Server to host other musicians.
 Having a low ping is more important.
-For most people on standard broadband (e.g. 10 Mbit/s down and 1 Mbit/s up) you will have no problems.
+Most people on standard broadband (e.g. 10 Mbit/s down and 1 Mbit/s up) will have no problems.
 For those running Servers at home, depending on how many people join, you may encounter issues if your _upstream_ bandwidth is lower than about 5 Mbit/s.

 ### Do I need to run a Server?